 If line 15 is under \$1, we will send a refund or apply it to your next return only if you ask us in writing to do so.

-Part 2: Tell Us About Your Deposit Schedule and Tax Liability for This Quarter liability on Form 941 or your daily tax liability on Schedule B (Form 941).
+Part 2: Tell Us About Your Deposit Schedule and Tax Liability for This Quarter

 16. Tax Liability for the Quarter